dereklstinson/gocudnn/README.md

 I am thinking about returning the Memer interface of the memory that gets updated in handle functions.
 I think it would make it easier to follow.

 Also, I was thinking about adding the clips of the documentation commented out next to the functions.
 I think it would be easier to code if one is able to see what everything does without having to search for it in the documentation.

+## CUBLAS and CUDA additions

+As far as I can tell cudnn doesn't have/support training and loss functions.
+I am going to add at least the training part.
+Loss is a different story.
+So that being said cuda will have its own context.
+Sharing memory between contexts shouldn't be a problem if it is on one graphics card because only one context can run on a device at a time (multiple devices could pose a problem if I am not mistaken).
+I will create a subpackage for the kernels that are going to be used for training.

+I started to make a cublas section for fully connected neural networks, but I think I will not do that.
+You can create a fully connected neuron, by setting the tensor filter size to be the size of the input dims.
+Then don't have padding on the convolution.
+Make sure the dilation is set to zero

 ## Other Notes